Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

-Finally, scientists were asked to answer an open-ended question regarding the value of centralizing EPO efforts for large science collaborations.
-Of the 81 responses, 70 were for centralization, seven were against, and four found the question unclear and/or were unsure of the value of a central EPO program.
-Responses not immediately in favor of centralization included thoughts that an international collaboration should develop EPO programs specific to each participating country and that scientists should not spend their time on efforts not directly related to the project's primary science goals.
-These responses also illuminated that respondents had differing views of the meaning of ``centralization.''
+Finally, researchers were asked to answer an open-ended question regarding the value of centralizing EPO efforts for large science collaborations (Q24).
+Eighty-one responses were coded by two researchers and organized into four categories: pro-centralization, anti-centralization, expressing confusion about the question and/or meaning of ``centralization,'' and Other.
+In some cases, a single response spanned multiple categories, e.g., a respondent lists both positive and negative aspects of a centralized EPO administration.
+Inter-rater reliability of these responses was 0.96.
+Roughly 84\% of respondents expressed ideas in favor of centralization.
+The most prominent response in favor highlighted that respondents believe centralization saves time and avoids duplication of effort.
+Twenty-eight percent of respondents presented ideas against centralization.
+The most common response against expressed concern that centralized efforts would replace more locally-organized events.
+Four percent of respondents expressed confusion about the meaning of ``centralized EPO.''
+Overall, responses illuminated that respondents had differing views of the meaning of ``centralization.''
 Some respondents interpreted it as an effort to facilitate EPO via making repositories or other means of coordination, while others had a more reductionist view, in which centralized EPO is a mechanism which replaces individual EPO activities.
-In the latter responses, respondents expressed that collaboration-organized EPO does not provide support to more localized or community-oriented events.